 - A student who, after being issued a C3, either continues to misbehave or argues with the member of staff about the caution, will be given a C4 and removed from the lesson.
 The student is expected to arrive at the Damascus room within 5 minutes of leaving the classroom. - If they arrive later than 5 minutes the student's detention will be increased to 60 minutes.
-The student will serve their 40 or 60-minute detention the following school day.
+The student will serve their 40 minute detention the following school day.
+If a 60 minute detention is issued this will be served after school on a Friday. - If a student refuses to leave the classroom when issued with a C4, a Friday after school detention will be issued.